Quebec Immigrant Investor Program

 Please keep in mind the QIIP has specific dates where applications are accepted.
 Once the program reaches capacity, the program is closed for the year and does not reopen until the following year.
 There is a maximum number of applications allowed each intake period, so it is highly recommended to apply to the program as soon as possible.

-Canada Invest Immigration is available to provide assistance in the application process, as well as inform you of the current intake periods and maximum number of allowed applications each period.
+Davies Immigration Law is available to provide assistance in the application process, as well as inform you of the current intake periods and maximum number of allowed applications each period.

 Eligibility for the Quebec Immigrant Investor Program